Updated: Nov 28, 2022

 Have you ever heard the term network convergence?
 Have you wondered how a converged network will benefit your company?
 As an RCDD (Registered Communications Distribution Designer), I live and breathe cabling and come across this topic on a weekly basis.
 As an RCDD, I have spent years learning about equipment room sizes and locations, optimum cabling solutions including pathways, EMI mitigation, grounding and bonding, rack layouts, and many other technical aspects.
 To be honest, with the way technology is trending, almost everything lives on, or relates to structured cabling, including voice/data networks, lighting and systems.
 Perhaps your eyes are glazing over already, or you feel overwhelmed?
 Don’t worry, my goal, by the end of this summary, is to put your mind at ease and hopefully answer any questions you may have.

 What is a converged network?
 In layman terms, a converged network utilizes a single network for voice, data and video instead of utilizing separate networks for each of these services.
 What does this mean?
 From an Owner’s perspective, instead of having multiple vendors for internet, telephone, security, etc., all can be co-located under a single umbrella.
 Imagine a single point contact to alleviate all issues at hand, regardless of the problem?
 Maintenance costs can also be reduced as the need for technical and physical resources is minimized by utilizing a single converged network approach.
-Side note, by utilizing virtual private networks (VPNs), various systems can be segregated onto their own network utilizing a common backbone cabling solution.
+Side note, by utilizing virtual local area networks (VLANs), various systems can be segregated onto their own network utilizing a common backbone cabling solution.

 You may ask yourself, what are the advantages?
 In my opinion, there are several reasons why network convergence is becoming the new standard for businesses and should not be overlooked.